kitsune21/ss-boilerplate/README.md

 This Game Controller handles the sound fx.
 It has a list of ClipScripts.
 You just need to call the playEffect() function and as long as their is a ClipScript (from the list) that has a name that matches it will play the effect.
 It will scale up the number of audio sources to match the number of effects that need to be played.

 # Music Controller
 This Game Controller handles the music.
-To play a clip you can call loopClip() or fadeInClip(), depending on your needs.
+To play a clip you can call loopClip() or crossFadeClip(), depending on your needs.
 The stopClip() and endLoop() functions are also available.

 # UI Prefabs